AdobeDocs/commerce-admin.en/help/customers/audience-activation.md

 ### Install the extension

-You can install the [!DNL Audience Activation] extension from the [marketplace](https://commercemarketplace.adobe.com/magento-audiences.html) or you can run the following command:
+Install the [!DNL Audience Activation] extension from the [marketplace](https://commercemarketplace.adobe.com/magento-audiences.html), or run the following command:

    ```bash
    composer require magento/audiences